elec-e8408-mini-project-2025/project-documentation/README.md

 The system MAY prevent starting a new hiking session, if real-time clock of the smartwatch is compromized.
 In this case, the smartwatch must be first synchronized with RPi to synchronize the real-time clock.

-### LilyGo application: Recording multiple hiking sessions
+### Smartwatch Application: Recording multiple hiking sessions

 The system MUST allow user to record multiple hiking sessions to smartwatch memory